-Our new Aylesbury Campus opened in February 2020 in partnership with Buckinghamshire Healthcare NHS Trust (BHT) have got new premises at Stoke Mandeville Hospital in Aylesbury, home to the world renowned National Spinal Injuries Centre.
+Our new Aylesbury Campus opened in February 2020 in partnership with Buckinghamshire Healthcare NHS Trust (BHT) at Stoke Mandeville Hospital in Aylesbury, home to the world renowned National Spinal Injuries Centre.

 The new three-storey building located on the hospital site provides a specialist skills room, set out as a hospital ward with state-of-the-art audio visual technology.
-There is also a suite of six classrooms, and a ground floor dedicated to a library, social learning and computer facilities.
-The building is just a short walk away from the student accommodation which you can find more information about here
+There is also a suite of six classrooms, a library, social learning spaces and computer study facilities.
+The campus is just a short walk away from the student accommodation which you can find more information about here

 Aylesbury town is bursting with culture, international cuisine and clubs.
 It boasts a cinema, two theatres, indoor karting facilities, galleries and regular music concerts.